-Instead, use a proper rabbit wire that has small enough spacing to safely contain the animals without injuring themselves.
+Instead, use proper rabbit wire that has small enough spacing to safely contain the animals without injuring themselves.

 How Big Should a Rabbit Hutch Be?

-To make sure you give your animals enough space, plan to give each rabbit an area roughly four times its size.
+To make sure you give your animals enough space, plan to give each rabbit an area roughly four times its physical size.
 This will give it enough room to freely move around inside the cage.
 For average rabbits, this would equate to between 4 - 5 square feet of space per animal.

-For height, make sure the roof provides a MINIMUM of 16 inches in clearance.
+For height, make sure the roof provides a minimum of 16 inches in clearance.

 How to Build a Rabbit Hutch